 You know, most of them are good.
 For starters, the intro Sweven is very well done, first atmospheric, then more meaty, leading into the title song King of Kings.
 Halvdan the Black is worth mentioning due to its real metal moments, I like it.
 Speaking about improved Symphonic Metal: Go ahead and listen to Edge of Steel that has gotten some red-haired assistance by Simone Simons (Epica).
 Same goes for Blazing Waters, first leading us astray in the atmospheric, airy-fairy arena, but then – BANG – going full tilt folk metal.
 Hehe!
 I like that.

 Sacred Venom – hmm – I am torn.
 It is actually not bad, but almost too catchy to be good.
 So, now what?
 Well for the moment we will accept it as a catchy drinking song of sorts.
 Standing on the trap door to doom that did not open yet.
 Or are Leaves’ Eyes erring onto the path that Alestorm is already on?

 Now to the last song Sword in Stone.
 Who wrote this?
 Nightwish right?
-OK, just kidding, but Liv Kristine, Alexander Krull and Thorsten Bauer are erring terribly far on the latter’s territory.
-The track itself is nothing to write home about, but its closeness to Nightwish is just startling – down to the distorted guitar play people like to hit me with to impress.
+OK, just kidding, but Liv Kristine, Alexander Krull and Thorsten Bauer are erring terribly far onto the latter’s territory.
+The track itself is nothing to write home about, but its closeness to Nightwish is just startling.
+Down to the distorted guitar play people like to hit me with to impress.